 - Misc: window decals.

-User 3 grouped by the type of the home security items.
-"Security technology" includes items that run on electricity and feel more "high tech" while "physical security" includes non-electronic objects that can be touched or seen in the real world.
-The "insurances" group are products that do not exist physically.
-They are like policies someone would buy for security.
+User 3 grouped by item type.
+"Security technology" items run on electricity and feel "high tech" while "physical security" includes non-electronic objects that can be touched or seen in the real world.
+The "insurances" products do not exist physically.
+They are policies someone buys for security.
 Finally, keys and locksmiths are used for entering the home, not securing it.

 Overall, locksmiths are not viewed as part of home security but the products LockAware offers, the membership and the inspection (Home Hardening) are considered part of security.
 The most common view of locksmiths is a person the user calls when they need to get into their home rather than keeping anyone out.